Sunday May 23, 2021 @ 3:00 pm

-Three renowned visionary artists of the next generation combine talents in this eclectic new ensemble: Junction Trio.
+Three renowned visionary artists of the next generation combine talents in this eclectic new piano trio, Junction.
 Violinist Stefan Jackiw (Evnin Rising Star, 2007), recognized for musicianship that combines poetry and purity with an impeccable technique, returns with pianist Conrad Tao and cellist Jay Campbell of the trail-blazing JACK Quartet.
-Tao, who appears worldwide as a pianist and composer, has been dubbed a musician of “probing intellect and open-hearted vision” by The New York Times.
-Approaching both old and new works with the same curiosity and emotional commitment, Campbell has been called “electrifying” by The New York Times.
+Tao, who appears worldwide as a pianist and composer, has been dubbed a musician of “probing intellect and open-hearted vision” by the New York Times.
+Approaching both old and new works with the same curiosity and emotional commitment, Campbell has been called “electrifying” by the New York Times.
 Join these soloists-turned-trio for two classic yet contrasting chamber music masterpieces.

 Stefan Jackiw, violin